rarcos/butterfly/README.md

 At this point, the server should be running.
 Connect your game and play!
 Set the `services` URL to `http://localhost` and turn off `url_slash`.

+#### How to import the SQL Script Files (this will enable Global Events as well as Golden League):

+1. In the "Releases" section of this GitHub you will find butterfly, two (2) SQL script files, a command-line version of SQLite (sqlite3.exe), and an sql.bat file.
+Download all of them.

+2. Run butterfly at least once, because it will generate a database.
+This will hold all information related to the game (your scores, progress, etc.).

+3. After your first run (you should be exited from the game), you can now import the SQL script files.
+You can either open the database using an SQL Database browser and import the SQL files, or use the provided command-line tool as well as the provided .bat file (just double-click to run).

+4. Once imported, start your game again.
+To play the Golden League you should be playing on "Gold Cab Mode."

 ### How do I change webUI-only options (dancer, rivals, fast/slow judgement, etc.)?

 There is some base code within butterfly for creating a web-based UI, so there is ground work that can be continued.
 In the meantime, you'll need to manually edit the database to change these options...any SQLite database browser will work.